 This might work, but it’s very risky and it’s not sustainable.
 Avoid taking shortcuts that may seem promising.
 Why would you want to manipulate freshness and inception dates, only to risk your page getting penalized by Google?

 4).
 Content engagement: The word “engagement,” in this context, means the state of interactivity.
 The true test of high-quality content is the engagement that it creates.
 When you’re conscious of engaging your audience, you’ll most likely create the right content for them.
+Search engines love this.

 This initial on-page optimization will align a piece of content with the user’s needs.
 If you’re going to attract the right clients to your business, you’ve got to focus on engaging your prospects.